Circular Head 26Ten Community's story

 Circular Head – A community of learners

-The aim for the 26Ten Circular Head community is for residents have the literacy and numeracy skills to achieve their learning and employment goals.
+The aim for the 26Ten Circular Head community is for residents to have the literacy and numeracy skills to achieve their learning and employment goals.

 Why does Circular Head need support with adult literacy and numeracy?